duch3201/scribbledown/readme.md

 # Build the Docker image
 sudo docker build -t scribbledown .

+# create the blog.conf file (if you skip this docker will create a directory with the same name)
+touch $(pwd)/scribbledown/blog.conf

 # Run the Docker container
 sudo docker run -d -p 3001:3001 \
   -v $(pwd)/scribbledown/templates:/app/templates \